 Used correctly, preschool assessment forms are part of a lifecycle that fuels your classroom.
-At their heart, they provide valuable insight that keeps your staff focused on supporting early childhood learning.
+First, they provide valuable insight that keeps your staff focused on supporting early childhood learning.

-They also provide a springboard for fine-tuning curriculum and lesson planning to address the strengths and areas of growth of your class.
+Then, they provide a springboard for fine-tuning curriculum to address the strengths and areas of growth of your class.
+This helps you preempt potential problems with lesson plans, such as lessons being easier or harder than you initially expected.

 Finally, as a more objective form of valuation, they form a cornerstone of parent-staff communication along with other child assessment tools such as developmental portfolios.